-- e) To submit to the Board of Directors proposals for the appointment of independent Directors by co-option or for submission to the General Shareholders Meeting and proposals for the reappointment or removal of those Directors by the General Shareholders Meeting. - f) To submit proposals for the appointment of the remaining Directors by co-option or for submission to the General Shareholders Meeting and proposals for the reappointment or removal of those Directors by the General Shareholders Meeting. - g) To report on proposals for the appointment and removal of members of the executive management team.
+- e) Submitting to the Board of Directors proposals for the appointment of Independent Directors for designation by co-option or for submission to the decision of the General Shareholders' Meeting, as well as proposals for the re-election or removal of said Directors by the General Shareholders' Meeting. - f) Reporting the appointment proposals of the remaining Directors for their appointment by co-optation or for submission to the decision of the General Shareholders' Meeting, as well as proposals for their re-appointment or removal by the General Shareholders' Meeting. - g) To report on proposals for the appointment and removal of members of the executive management team.